EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning

 \section{Experiment}

-In this section, we conduct exhaustive experiments and present comprehensive analyses to evaluate the effectiveness of our proposed EAGLE.
-Moreover, we conduct ablation studies to verify the efficacy of each component, and we provide thorough qualitative analyses to demonstrate the superior geometric problem-solving ability of our model.
+In this section, we present a comprehensive evaluation of EAGLE through extensive experiments on three widely recognized benchmarks.
+Beyond standard performance metrics, we conduct in-depth ablation studies to rigorously verify the individual contribution and efficacy of each proposed training strategy.
+Finally, we provide detailed qualitative visualizations and specific case studies, which further demonstrate the superior capabilities of the proposed coarse-to-fine visual enhancement framework in geometric perception and complex problem-solving.